tyu0912/falling-net/train/README.md

 ### Docker

 Requires `/data` directory and expects contents to be in `w251fall` subdirectory.
+Note that `w251fall` denotes the original name of this project during development and so many of the commands and dependent paths are named accordingly.
+Feel free to change as necessary.

 **Expects that host has NVIDIA GPU & Cuda (tested using Version 10.1).**

-Run `docker_build.sh`
+1) Run `docker_build.sh`

-Run `docker_run.sh`
+2) Run `docker_run.sh`

 ## Data

 ### Raw Video Files

 Video files should be `avi` files.
 Each file should have a single fall.
 The files need to be be stored in `/data/w251fall/videos/Fall` for preprocessing.
+For instance, our dataset can be downloaded here: https://drive.google.com/open?id=1FYGEcwZW5znsF2YEui7XRhOY2-ZgZSbv.
+Please reference the authors on the main page accordingly if used elsewhere.

 ### Preprocessing